Hybrid cars – should you sell?

 After dieselgate, the world scrambled to find a cleaner alternative.
 There were only a few hybrid vehicles on the market, Toyota’s Prius being the dominant force.

-But since then the choice has exploded, manufacturers have started fielding more and more pure electric vehicles as technology and uptake have improved.
+But since 2018, choice has exploded, manufacturers have started producing more and more pure electric vehicles as technology and uptake have improved.
+The range of both hybrid and electric cars on offer improves every month with many now popular on the used market.

 Hybrids offer a small amount of battery power which works in conjunction with the petrol engine to increase your miles per gallon by saving fuel.